-A Tourism development, including overnight accommodation, will be permitted:

-- i) Within or adjoining the urban area or the Key Service Villages or; - ii) In the remainder of the District where an appropriate level of accessibility on foot, by cycle and public transport can be provided and the development is either: - a) provided through the conversion or re-use of existing buildings or;

-b) is accommodation of a reversible and temporary nature and there is a meaningful and demonstrable link with the proposed location.
+- A Tourism development, including overnight accommodation and visitor attractions, will be permitted: - i) Within or adjoining the urban area or the Key Service Villages or; - ii) In other appropriate locations where identified needs are not met by existing facilities - B The District Council will seek to maximise opportunities to deliver new, or improve existing sustainable access arrangements including public transport provision, walking and cycling provision where appropriate. - C In all cases the District Council will expect new tourism development to be - a) provided through the conversion or re-use of existing buildings or; - b) is accommodation of a reversible and temporary nature, or - c) Is both sustainable and well designed and there is a demonstrable need within the proposed location - D) New tourism development that is likely to give rise to undue impacts on the local landscape, natural environment or cultural heritage assets will be refused.

 Policy INF10 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
 To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To protect and enhance the cultural, architectural and archeological heritage of the District To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character New Permanent Self Catering Accommodation ? ✓ ✓ 11 11 11 ? ✓ ? ✓
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To protect and enhance the cultural, architectural and archeological heritage of the District To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character New Permanent Self Catering Accommodation ? ✓ ✓ √√ 11 11 ? ✓ ? ✓